Code of Safe Practice

 You must comply with the requirements and provisions of current health and safety at work legislation, especially hazardous waste and fire regulations

-You should be aware that your duty of care extends not only to patients and employees but also to any member visiting your premises.
+You should be aware that your duty of care extends not only to patients and employees but also to any member of the public visiting your premises.

 You must ensure that your premises are safe and that all equipment and machinery on the premises is regularly inspected and maintained.